nextthingco/docs/Gadget-docs/source/includes/_build.md

 	binds:['/sys:/sys']
 	```

-Mounts the /sys directory from the host(gadget) into the container at /sys.
+Mounts the /sys directory from the host into the container at /sys.

 ```
 services: